Bayesian Optimization in a Billion Dimensions via Random Embeddings: Random Embedding for Bayesian Optimization

-The motivation of this algorithm is to rather err on the side of having too small a length scale.\footnote{A similar idea is exploited in the proof of Theorem~\ref{thm:regret}.} Given a squared exponential kernel $k_\ell$, with a smaller length scale than another kernel $k$, one can show that any function $f$ in the RKHS characterized by $k$ is also an element of the RKHS characterized by $k_\ell$.
-So, when running expected improvement, one can safely use $k_\ell$ instead of $k$ as the kernel of the GP and still preserve convergence~\cite{Bull:2011}.
+The motivation of this algorithm is to rather err on the side of having too small a length scale: given a squared exponential kernel $k_\ell$, with a smaller length scale than another kernel $k$, one can show that any function $f$ in the RKHS characterized by $k$ is also an element of the RKHS characterized by $k_\ell$.
+Thus, when running expected improvement, one can safely use $k_\ell$ instead of $k$ as the kernel of the GP and still preserve convergence~\cite{Bull:2011}.
 We argue that (with a small enough lower bound $L$) the algorithm would eventually reduce the upper bound enough to allow convergence.
 Also, the algorithm would not explore indefinitely as $L$ is required to be positive.
 In our experiments, we set the initial constraint $[L, U]$ to be $[0.01, 50]$ and set $t_{\sigma} = 0.002$.

+We want to stress the fact that the above argument is only known to hold for a class of kernels over continuous domains (e.g.\ squared exponential and Mat\'ern class kernels).
+Although we believe that a similar argument could be made for integer and categorical kernels, rigorous arguments concerning convergence under these kernels remain a challenge in Bayesian optimization.